 An intensive three-day Wilderness First Aid certification course teaches students the essentials of wilderness medicine and managing backcountry emergencies, providing them with skills to be safe and self-reliant.

 Service is an integral part of the Outward Bound curriculum.
 Students are encouraged to practice service to the environment in the form of leaving campsites cleaner than they found them and practicing Leave No Trace ethics throughout the expedition.
 Woven into the curriculum fabric are lessons emphasizing compassion and service.
 Students gain an appreciation and desire to help and understand others without the expectation of personal gain.
 Additionally, students have a structured opportunity to put giving back into action through two days of community service that is an integral part of their course.
+Service will take place in Minnesota and in Texas.
 Service in Texas is designed to offer as much interaction with local people as possible, as a way of exchanging cultural awareness.
 The specific type of service project depends upon the structure of the course and local needs and opportunities.
-Service projects could include helping paint and clean in a border town or working in a local wilderness area.
+Service projects could include helping paint and clean in a border or nearby town or working in a local wilderness area.

 The Solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
 Many students use this reflection time to make decisions about their future, journal and enjoy the beauty of their surroundings unencumbered by the constant external stimulation of modern life.
 The duration of Solo depends on the course length and type, as well as the competency and preparedness of the student group.
 With all the food, skills and supplies they need, participants are given a secluded spot to reflect alone, and are monitored by staff throughout the experience to maintain safety.
 Students find that Solo provokes profound and powerful learning in a short period of time and often becomes one of the most memorable parts of their Outward Bound experience.